Weather & Society Conference 2026

 What makes the communication of Early Warning Systems successful?

-Conveners: Conveners: Gilbert Siame (U. of Zambia), Filip Bukowksi (Met Éireann), Isadora Jiménez (Lobelia Earth)
+Conveners: Gilbert Siame (U. of Zambia), Filip Bukowksi (Trinity College Dublin), Isadora Jiménez (Lobelia Earth)

 Oral presentations